BonnyAD9/raplay/README.md

 ```

 ## Known issues
-- If the device doesn't support the required sample rate, aliasing may occur
+- If the device doesn't support the required sample rate, aliasing may occur.

 ## How to get it
 It is available on [crates.io](https://crates.io/crates/raplay)